SiaFoundation/siad/modules/renter/README.md

 go straight for the workers.

 Before we distribute a download to workers, we check the `localPath` of the file to see if it available on disk.
-If it is, and `disableDiskFetch` isn't set, we load the download from disk instead of distributing it to workers.
+If it is, and `disableLocalFetch` isn't set, we load the download from disk instead of distributing it to workers.

 When a download is distributed to workers, it is given to every single worker